meiluzhu/FL-MedSegBench/docs/datasets/Fed-Pancreas.md

 ## Dataset Description
 The table below provides summary information.
-For a more detailed description, please refer to the [original manuscript](xxxxx).
+For a more detailed description, please refer to the [original manuscript](https://www.sciencedirect.com/science/article/pii/S1361841524003074).

 |                   | Dataset description
 | ----------------- | -----------------------------------------------
-| Description       | This is the dataset from Fed-Pancreas.
+| Description       | Fed-Pancreas is a publicly available large-scale multi-center CT and MRI pancreas segmentation dataset.
-| Dataset           | 210 CT scans with segmentation masks as Train Data and 90 CT scans with no segmentations as Test Data. xxxxxxx
+| Dataset           | The original version collects a large dataset (767 scans from 499 participants) of T1-weighted (T1 W) and T2-weighted (T2 W) abdominal MRI series.
+We use 385 3D MRI T1 volumes in this benchmark.
-| Centers           | Data comes from 87 different centers. xxxxxx
+| Centers           | Data comes from five centers: New York University (NYU) Medical Center with 162 scans, Mayo Clinic Florida (MCF) with 151 scans, Northwestern University (NU) with 30 scans, Allegheny Health Network (AHN) with 17 scans, and Mayo Clinic Arizona (MCA) with 25 scans.
-| Task              | Supervised Segmentation
+| Task              | the pancreas segmentation task.